Mike Younger – Chairman

 Mayur Patel – Trust Director

 Mayur Patel (CBE) is a Trust director.
-He is a qualified Solicitor who currently works at The Law society as Head of Legal Services.
+He is a qualified Solicitor who currently works as CEO as one of the Hinduja Group Companies.
+He previously worked at The Law Society as Head of Legal Services.
 Prior to taking up this post in December 2016, He worked in the Government Legal Department (formerly known as Treasury Solicitor’s Department) for 26 years where he undertook a very wide variety of posts and work.
 He joined the Treasury Solicitor’s Department in 1990 to work in its property department.
 He moved to the DEFRA in 1991 (previously known as the Ministry of Agriculture, Fisheries and Food) where he worked for 13 years where he was the Head of Civil and European Litigation.
 In 2003, he moved back to Treasury Solicitor’s Department to become Head of Prison Service Litigation, then Head of Ministry of Defence litigation and then Head of Immigration and National Security.
 In 2008, he moved into the world of public inquiries and worked on high profile inquiries such a Chilcott and Leveson.
 He was also the Head of Guantanamo Bay Litigation which was the biggest litigation law suit which the HMG has faced.
 In 2011 he was seconded to Parliament as the Legal Advisor to the Parliamentary Commission for banking Standards which was a Commission set up by Parliament in the wake of the banking crisis of 2008 to critically examine the role of the banks, their culture and standards.
 In 2012, he returned to Treasury Solicitor’s Department and took up the post of Head of Department or Health and Work and Pensions Litigation.
 In 2014 he became Head of Bona Vacantia.
 Mayur was awarded the CBE in 2011 for his services to Government.
 He is a keen sports fan, especially of football and cricket.

 Vijay Doshi – Trust Director